ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 ## How to get the Manifest file

-1. Get the latest manifest file directly from SBS.
+1. Get the latest manifest file directly from HPSB.
 ```buildoutcfg
 ./build.py get-manifest --env <path>/sbs-config.json
 ```